daniellegruber/ts-traversal/README.md

 ```

 ### Compare C and MATLAB
-Compare outputs of generated C program and original mfile for all tests
+- Compare outputs of generated C program and original mfile for all tests
+- Generates log compare_log.txt with list of successful and failed tests
 ```sh
 make compareall
 ```